typescript-eslint/typescript-eslint/docs/MAINTENANCE.md

 title: Maintenance Guide
 ---

-This is the maintainers guide to working on TypeScript-ESLint.
+This is the maintainers guide to working on typescript-eslint.
 It's intended for use by contributors who have been given access to at least triage issues and pull requests.
 We keep it in the open for visibility into our processes.